sunny117/boggle_solver/README.md

 -> Give the dimensions of the boggle and press submit -> Fill the boggle board with lower case alphabets and the press the submit button below it -> You will get the output below which are the words that can be formed from the input boggle and also present in the english words of dictonary.

+**Feel free to make changes in the project and create a pull request**